If any of these participants sound like you or someone you know, please contact us!Contact Us

 On this page, you will find information about a genetic change that was identified in a UDN participant.
 We are trying to find others with the same or similar condition.

 Sharing information on this website is not a requirement of UDN participation.
 Only descriptions about participants who give explicit consent will appear here.

 A change in this gene was identified in a female, age 49 with muscle weakness, balance problems, clumsiness, muscle twitching (fasciculations) and cramps, abnormal heart rhythm (second-degree AV block), episodes of high potassium (hyperkalemia), restrictive lung disease, double vision (diplopia), and seizures (read full description).

 The WNK1 gene codes for a serine/threonine protein kinase (Xu et al., 2000).

-Changes in the WNK1 gene have been found in individuals with hereditary sensory and autonomic neuropathy II and pseudohypoaldosteronism type IIC.
+Changes in this gene have been found in individuals with hereditary sensory and autonomic neuropathy II and pseudohypoaldosteronism type IIC.

-A change in the WNK1 gene was identified in a UDN participant.
-Research is underway to see if this change is causing symptoms in this patient.
+A change in this gene was also identified in a UDN participant.
+Research is underway to see if this change is causing symptoms in this participant.

 Interested in learning more about this gene or sharing what you know?
 Contact us!